 With flashback features, you can:

-- Perform queries that return past data
+- Perform queries that return past data.

-- Recover tables or rows to a previous point in time
+- Recover tables or rows to a previous point in time.

-- Automatically track and archive transactional data changes
+- Automatically track and archive transactional data changes.

-Architecture of Flashback Table
+The architecture of Flashback Table

 SQL Query to recover data